POETRY +

 I can’t ignore other opportunities I have had in New Jersey, including through the William Paterson University writing festival (workshop with Kimiko Hahn) and the Seton Hall University reading series.

 My colleague Gary J. Whitehead and I were able to bring many poets to our high school, to deepen experiences for our students who were able to take up to four full years of creative writing.
-Guest writers include some poets I have already named as well as Thomas Sayers Ellis, Patricia Smith, Taylor Mali, Cat Doty, BJ Ward, Jack Wiler, Margie Barnes, Maria Mazziotti Gillan, Madeline Tiger, and others.
+Guest writers include some poets I have already named as well as Thomas Sayers Ellis, Patricia Smith, Taylor Mali, Cat Doty, BJ Ward, Jack Wiler, Margie Barnes, Maria Mazziotti Gillan, Madeline Tiger, Mark Hillringhouse, Peter Murphy, and others.
+Some visits were partially funded by grants from the New Jersey writers in the schools program.

-We can’t leave out Princeton University, where we were able to bring our students to one of the most memorable field trips for a poetry festival that included Gary as one of the featured poets.
+We can’t leave out Princeton University, where we were able to bring our students to one of our most memorable field trips, to a poetry festival that included Gary as one of the featured poets and a stop at a New Jersey Turnpike rest area on the way back, where our students found all sorts of opportunities to exercise their spending powers.
 Paul Muldoon created other experiences at Princeton that I have been able to enjoy.

 The National Council of Teachers of English (NCTE) is also a constant source of fresh experiences.
 I have been thrilled to sit in the audience of recent talks/readings by Tracy K. Smith and Ada Limon, among others.